Injured in a Rollover Crash with an Overturned Tractor-trailer?

 - Driving under the influence of alcohol or drugs

 - Improper cargo load: A tractor-trailer’s cargo is supposed to meet certain weight requirements and be evenly distributed so it doesn’t throw off the semi-truck’s balance.
 If cargo isn’t loaded properly, it can contribute to a rollover accident.
-Tanker trucks are also vulnerable to sloshing, where the liquid being transported inside the truck’s cargo tank sloshes in different directions and can cause the semi-truck to overturn.
+Tanker trucks are also vulnerable to sloshing, where the liquid being transported inside the truck’s cargo tank sloshes in different directions and can cause the truck to overturn.

 - Dangerous weather conditions: Hazardous weather such as snow, sleet, ice, heavy rain and high winds can wreak havoc on an 18-wheeler, and if the truck driver doesn’t adjust for these dangerous conditions, it can lead to the tractor-trailer overturning.